iptch/2024-fall-architectural-katas/ArchitectureCharacteristics/Characteristics.md

 - **Extensibility**: Largely covered by adaptability.
 - **Configurability**: Not a priority, as HR system integrations will be handled via new releases, not on-demand changes.
 - **Abstraction**: Necessary at the code level, but not at the architectural level, for managing AI models and HR systems.
+- **Data integrity**: While essential, we believe it primarily impacts code implementation and overlaps with AI model testability, making it less relevant to the architecture.

 ## Selecting the Top 3